Tax Pitfalls in Variable Annuity Contracts

 Upon your death, your heirs inherit the $200,000.
 Tax rules say their cost basis in the investment will be the investment’s value upon your date of death: $200,000.
 They can now sell their shares in the fund and pay no tax on the $100,000 of gain.

 This step-up in cost basis does not apply to funds placed in variable annuities.
 Let's say you invest that same $100,000 in a mutual fund that's held within a variable annuity, and it also doubles in value to $200,000 by the time you die.
 Your heirs will have to pay taxes at their ordinary income tax rate on the $100,000 of gain.
-That could mean a tax bill of $15,000 to $35,000, depending on their tax rate.
+That could mean a tax bill of up to $37,000, depending on their tax rate.

 If that all sounds complicated—and taxes on retirement investments typically are—you might want to consider seeking the help of a qualified financial planner.
 They can help you put together a retirement strategy that results in you and your heirs keeping as much of your money as possible.